Attinghausen Castle: History

 The Schweinsberg/Attinghausens replaced the original fortifications with an 11 × 11 m square tower and a ring wall.
 The main entrance into the tower was via a wooden staircase to the second or third level.
 The gatehouse was in the western wall.
 A massive wooden structure was built on the southern side of the ring wall.
 Around 1300, the wooden building was replaced with a large stone residential building, which may have had stables and granaries on the ground floor and bedrooms above.
 The family's wealth and influence continued to rise, and on 1 May 1351, Rudolf Brun of Zurich and Johann von Attinghausen signed an alliance that brought Zurich into the growing Swiss Confederation.
-In 1353 they received a fief that included the Imperial customs post at the Castle of Rudenz and he became the Rector over Valais.
+In 1353 Johann received a fief that included the Imperial customs post at the Castle of Rudenz and he became the Rector over Valais.
 Johann died in 1358.
 Traditionally, it was believed that he died during an insurrection, which also destroyed the castle.
 However, more recent research indicates that he might have died of disease or while marching with his army.

 Johann's son, Jacob, was with the Pope in Avignon, but either did not return to Uri or died while returning.
 Two of his cousins, Werner and Johann von Simpeln, probably took over the Attinghausen lands and the castle in 1359.
 However, they both died soon thereafter, either from disease or in the 1360 fire that destroyed the castle.
 The Lords of Rudenz then inherited the Attinghausen lands, but could not afford to rebuild the castle.
 Instead they settled in Rudenz Castle in Flüelen and Attinghausen castle was abandoned.